nasearle/FSND-P3_Item-Catalog/README.md

 ## Item Catalog
 This is a Flask web application for creating restaurant menu web pages.
 Users can log in with Facebook or Google+ accounts to post, edit, and delete their own restaurants and menu items.
+Relevant tech: Python, Flask,
-Some of the languages and technologies used to create this app are Python, Flask, SQLAlchemy, SQL, Bootstrap, Oauth, JSON, Vagrant, and VirtualBox.
+SQLAlchemy, SQL, Bootstrap, Oauth, JSON, Vagrant, and VirtualBox.

 ### Included files: